ikswotus/TimeCache/ReadMe.md

 TimeCache is a simple C# proxy server that is intended to sit between grafana and postgresql/timescale and cache results of common queries to offload some of the database work.

+## Note!
+This was initially written as a proof of concept, to see how difficult it would be to intercept postgres traffic and respond with additional data.
+It has slowly been morphing into a more legitimate project, but the code is still pretty rough.
+A good refactoring/cleanup may happen eventually, but for now this is more of a (sometimes) functional demo.

 ## What can it do?